 DEP permits and industry feedback are used to obtain herd size and characteristics for both permitted and non-permitted dairies.
-The nitrogen waste factor for each cattle type is based on published literature values (see Table E-2; Ruddy et al. 2006; Cabrera et al. 2006).
 The confinement and grazing times; waste management and disposal methods: and herd characteristics are assessed individually for each dairy when detailed information is provided.
+A daily waste factor was applied to the average herd size and refined based on the site-specific waste handling methods used (Table E-2; Ruddy et al. 2006; Cabrera et al. 2006).
+For smaller dairies that do not require a confined animal feeding operation permit that specifies the waste handling methods, it was assumed that these facilities direct their wastewater to a waste storage pond and then the liquid waste is applied to a sprayfield.

 Livestock Waste Factor (lb-N/day)

 Lactating Dairy Cow 0.794

 Dry Dairy Cow 0.397

 Heifer/Springer 0.243

 Springers 0.198

 Bulls 0.375

 Calves- Dairy 0.088